 The Final Word

 These were some of the major payment gateway integrations that can be undertaken in PHP CodeIgniter.
-Depending on your organization’s specific preferences and needs, you can ask your web development company to integrate a specific payment gateway with your website or web application for faster and more secure processing of payments.
+Depending on your organization’s specific preferences and needs, you can ask your custom software development company to integrate a specific payment gateway with your website or web application for faster and more secure processing of payments.